rl-maartenb/gh-action-rl-scanner-composite-test/README.md

 This comparison is also known as the **diff scan**.

 To perform a diff scan, `rl-secure` needs to preserve the results of previous scans in a package store.
-When using a package store, analysis results for every scanned artifact are accessible with the PURL in the format `<project>/<package>@<version>`.
+When using a package store, analysis results for every scanned artifact are accessible with the package URL in the format `<project>/<package>@<version>`.
 This lets you compare the scan results of an artifact against a previously scanned artifact in the same project and package.

-To compare artifacts, use the `rl-diff-with` parameter when scanning an artifact to specify the PURL of a previous version to compare against.
+To compare artifacts, use the `rl-diff-with` parameter when scanning an artifact to specify the package URL of a previous version to compare against.
 The diff scan action will verify that the requested version was actually scanned before, and ignore the request for a diff scan if there are no results for the requested `<project>/<package>@<version>`.